salt-labs/docs/content/frameworks/devops/_index.md

 Ask yourself the following questions to find out...

 {{< notice tip >}}

-**Checklist**

 This checklist is an extended version based on the fine work over at [DevOps Checklist](https://devopschecklist.com) and is intended to be used to gauge the maturity level of software delivery competency and form a baseline to be able to measure future improvements.
 It's not meant to say that you're failing DevOps but rather to surface the areas that need improvement.
 {{</ notice >}}

 #### Alignment